Nonlinear tails of massive scalar fields around a black hole: Numerical methods and relevant results

-Figure \ref{Fig5} illustrates the self-coupling of the three channels corresponding to the linear $(1,1)$, $(0,0)$, and $(2,0)$ modes.
+Fig. \ref{Fig5} illustrates the self-coupling of the three channels corresponding to the linear $(1,1)$, $(0,0)$, and $(2,0)$ modes.
 We observe that, regardless of the specific combinations of these channels, the nonlinear tails decay in accordance with the linear analytical solution.

-This indicates that the nonlinear decay rate remains robust, largely insensitive to the specific mode combinations.
-Moreover, this robustness highlights the striking consistency between the nonlinear and linear decay rates, reinforcing the idea that the nonlinear regime ultimately behaves in alignment with the linear prediction.
+Our results indicate that the nonlinear decay rates of intermediate-time tails remain robust, surprisingly consistent with their linear counterparts.
+In linearized perturbation theory, the intermediate-time tail behaviors depend on the scalar field mass $\mu$, independent of the backscattering off the spacetime curvature from far regions \cite{Hod:1998ra}.
+Given this picture, we conjecture that the backscattering induced by the nonlinearities could also be neglected at the intermediate late times, and might influence the asymptotic late-time tail behaviors.
+Investigating the nonlinear asymptotic late-time tail behaviors numerically are more challenging, which, as well as a formal analysis via the Green's function method, warrants further researches.